shailshouryya/yt-videos-list/python3.6+/README.md

 <details>
   <summary><b>Permissions for first run</b></summary>

-  This is required to make sure you can download and install the required Selenium binary dependencies
+  This is required to make sure you can download and install the required Selenium binary dependencies.
   <details>
     <summary><b>On Windows: makes sure you "Run as Administrator"</b></summary>